bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+The express router and usage of middleware.

 - [ ] Describe Middleware?

+It allows additional functionality in your projects.

 - [ ] Describe a Resource?
+Something available on the web, identified via Uniform Resource Identifier.

 - [ ] What can the API return to help clients know if a request was successful?
+APIs can return status codes.
+These tell if the operation was successful.

 - [ ] How can we partition our application into sub-applications?

+We can use express Router to partition into sub-applications.

 ## Minimum Viable Product